cococola2018/BARRA_Multifactor-Model/README.md

 <MSCI Select Value Momentum Blend Indexes Methodology>

-You can download the above materials from MSCI' website.
+You can download the above materials from MSCI's website.